1970s Crackle Glass Bathroom Mirror Lamp

 Manufacturer: Hillebrand-Leuchten, Neheim-Hüsten, Germany – attributed.

-The glass of this wall lamp is made in the Barovier&Toso style.
-Barovier&Toso produced many lamps with this shape, often with gold flakes inside.
+The glass of this 1970s crackle glass bathroom mirror lamp is made in the Barovier&Toso style.
+Barovier&Toso produced many lamps in this way, often with gold flakes inside.
 Many companies made similar lamps.
-For example, Carl Fagerlund designed several lamps for Orrefors in this style in the 1960s.
+For example, Carl Fagerlund designed several lamps for Orrefors like this in the 60s.

-The label inside is written in 3 languages.
+The only label inside is written in 3 languages.
 First German, than English and underneath French.

 Egon Hillebrand Leuchtenfabrik, Neheim-Hüsten was founded on may 15, 1881 by plumbing and fitter master Egon Hillebrand as a producer of nickel silver lids for beer pitchers, established household appliances, kerosene lamps and storm and carriage lanterns.